We are so glad you are here and we truly do look forward to helping you.

 Our lives had upended in a matter of seconds, and I was woefully unprepared to assume a caregiving role.
 I had no idea what resources existed for my parents, what future needs she or my then-93-year-old father would have, or how I was going to help her and Dad through her illness.
 As they say, I jumped in with both feet and learned on the fly.
 That’s why I am so passionate about providing practical information and useful solutions for seniors through SeniorSafetyAdvice.com.

 I am a military wife (married to Mike – U. S. Air Force, retired, after 20 years of service) and the proud mom of two great (adult) kids.
-I’m also a breast cancer survivor, a romance author, a runner with one marathon and numerous half marathons under my running belt, and a fabric artist – which means I design and hand paint on silk.
+I’m also a breast cancer survivor, a romance author, and a runner with one marathon and numerous half marathons under my running belt.

 I received a Bachelor’s degree in Accounting from Indiana Wesleyan University (Marion, Indiana) and an AAS in Dental Hygiene from Pueblo Community College in Pueblo, Colorado.
-I’ve been in the dental field for more than three decades and have worked as a dental hygienist for more than twenty of those years (which means I am also passionate about getting people to floss!).
+I’ve been in the dental field for almost four decades and have worked as a dental hygienist for more than twenty five of those years (which means I am also passionate about getting people to floss!).